bbqiu/agent-on-app-proto/openai-agents-sdk/README.md

 3. **Create and link an MLflow experiment to your app**

    To enable MLflow tracing and version tracking, create an MLflow experiment in Databricks.

-   - **Automatic setup (Recommended)**
-     Run the `setup-mlflow.sh` script to automatically create the MLflow experiment and link it to your app.
-This will create a new experiment in your workspace and update the `MLFLOW_EXPERIMENT_ID` in your `.env.local` (for local testing) and `app.yaml` (for deployment) files.

-     ```bash
-     ./scripts/setup-mlflow.sh
-     ```
+This is automatically done by the `./scripts/quickstart.sh` script.

    - **Manual setup**
      Create the MLflow experiment manually via the CLI.